CLSherrod/clsherrod.github.io/_pages/fiction/ocho-remembers.md

 ---
 title: "What Ocho Remembers | Short Story by Christopher Sherrod"
 permalink: /fiction/what-ocho-remembers/

 layout: single
 classes: wide

 author_profile: true

+description: "Read What Ocho Remembers, a short story by Christopher Sherrod about memory, identity, and what returns when the past refuses to stay buried."
 excerpt: "A short story by Christopher Sherrod about memory, identity, and what begins to return when the past refuses to stay buried."
-description: "Read What Ocho Remembers, a short story by Christopher Sherrod about memory, identity, and what returns when the past refuses to stay buried."
+tagline: "Buried memory does not stay silent forever."
 teaser: /assets/images/headers/fiction.webp

 breadcrumbs: true
 breadcrumb_parent_title: Fiction
 breadcrumb_parent_url: /fiction/

 header:
   overlay_image: /assets/images/headers/fiction.webp
   caption: "Art by: [Chr1stopher](https://christophersherrod.com/chr1stopher/)"

 read_time: false
-toc: false
+toc: true
 published: true
 ---
 Some memories do not stay buried.